tattwamasiray/Fraudlent-Transactions/README.md

 *Decision tree* is likely to perform better as our data cleansing, manipulation, and engineering indicated that there is no correlation coefficient between a feature in the dataset and the target column ‘is_fraud’ feature.
 Therefore, multiple features will need to be evaluated together to result in a fraudulent/non-fraudulent transaction.

 ### Creating a logistic regression model
-We ran a logistic regression model with the `lbfgs` solver, with no other specifications.
+I ran a logistic regression model with the `lbfgs` solver, with no other specifications.
 The results of the model from the confusion matrix and the classification report (0 accuracy score for precision, recall, and f1 scores) indicated that logistic regression performs poorly in identifying fraudulent transactions.

 ### Decision Tree Model
-To evaluate the decision tree model, we took the following approaches:
+To evaluate the decision tree model, I took the following approaches:

-1. **Model 1:** Running a “default” decision tree model and comparing it to the logistic regression model, assuming we receive better results, we move on with the evaluation methods below.
+1. **Model 1:** Running a “default” decision tree model and comparing it to the logistic regression model, assuming I receive better results, I move on with the evaluation methods below.

 ![image](https://github.com/Kokolipa/fraudulent_transactions/assets/132874272/4dccab4a-d5e9-4628-90c2-07951aa2b40a)